ddmitov/perl-executing-browser/README.md

 * Usefull for both single-page or multiple-page applications with an option to start in fullscreen mode.

 **Development goodies:**
 * PEB can interact with the built-in Perl 5 debugger.
-Any Perl script can be selected and loaded for debugging in an HTML graphical interface.
-Output from debugger commands is displayed together with the syntax highlighted source code of the debugged script and it's included modules.
+Any Perl script can be selected for debugging in an HTML graphical interface.
+The debugger output is displayed together with the syntax highlighted source code of the debugged script and it's modules.
 Interaction with the built-in Perl debugger is an idea proposed by Valcho Nedelchev.
-* WebKit Web Inspector can be invoked using keyboard shortcut: Ctrl+I.
+* WebKit Web Inspector can be invoked using the keyboard shortcut Ctrl+I.
-* Extensive optional logging of all browser activities, including the execution of local scripts.
+* Extensive optional logging of all browser activities.

 ## Compile-time Requirements